Cross River Rail

-Cross River Rail is an underground heavy rail project currently under construction in Brisbane, Australia.
-The project will see the development of a new rail line underneath Brisbane River, and the redevelopment of a number of stations in the Brisbane central business district and along the Beenleigh railway line.
-The business case for the project was released in August 2017, with construction work officially beginning in September that year.
-The project replaced the planned 2013 BaT Tunnel, which in turn had replaced the original 2010 Cross River Rail proposal.
+Cross River Rail (CRR) is an underground heavy rail project currently under construction in Brisbane, Queensland, Australia.
+The project will see the development of a new rail line underneath the Brisbane River, together with the redevelopment of a number of stations in the Brisbane central business district as well as the Beenleigh railway line.
+The business case for the project was released in August 2017, with construction officially beginning in September 2017.
+The project replaced the planned 2013 BaT Tunnel, which in turn replaced the original 2010 Cross River Rail proposal.
+It is the largest infrastructure megaproject ever undertaken within Queensland.
+It has been widely reported that the cost of completion and date of the Cross City Rail Queensland Project was delayed and blown-out to $17 billion.
+It is expected to open in 2029.